-The William Sellers Company was a major exhibitor at the Centennial displaying numerous presses in Machinery Hall under the category "Machines & tools for working metal, wood, & stone" and in class 515 which included machines for "...punching, stamping, cutting and coining machines."
+The William Sellers Company was a major exhibitor at the Centennial displaying numerous presses in Machinery Hall under the category of "Machines & tools for working metal, wood, & stone" and in class 515 which included machines for "...punching, stamping, cutting and coining machines."
 Sellers was such a major exhibitor at the Centennial that it took Sandhurst fourteen pages to describe his 4,500 square feet of exhibits.
-One of his major product lines was stamping presses, advertised as "Hand acting 1,500 pound & 5,000 pound Steam Hammers."
-Displaying hydraulic medal presses, I do believe his firm pressed as a showpiece memento of the Centennial this wooden plaque of Washington, Mounted on a Horse carrying his signature "W.S. & Co.".
-One other wooden plaque carrying his signature "W.S. & Co." was produced at the Centennial - it depicts the Liberty Bell (1876 [26]).
+71 One of his major product lines was stamping presses, advertised as "Hand acting 1,500 pound & 5,000 pound Steam Hammers."

+Displaying hydraulic medal presses, his firm pressed as a showpiece memento of the Centennial this wooden plaque of Washington, Mounted on a Horse carrying his signature "W.S. & Co.".
+One other wooden plaque carrying his signature "W.S. & Co." was produced at the Centennial - it depicts the Liberty Bell.
 Describing Sellers' exhibits, Centennial judges reported "This collection of machine tools is without parallel in the history of exhibitions, either for extent, or money value, or for originality and mechanical perfection."
 His company would continue to earn countless awards in International Expositions.

 Five years later Sellers would produce a third signed "W. S. & Co." wooden plaque - one depicting the U. S. Capitol Building on the obverse and on the reverse a listing of Presidents through the September 19, 1881, inauguration of Chester A. Arthur.
-Six years later, there appeared a pressed wood plaque fully similar in design and execution to the three plaques mentioned above and featuring the 1887 St. Paul Ice Palace plaque, but with no "W.S. & Co."
+Six years later configuration of a similar planchet, although unstamped, suggests Sellers produced a wooden plaque for the 1887 St. Paul Ice Palace.